inria-larsen/activity-recognition-prediction-wearable/online_recognition/README.md

 On the Ubuntu PC with the activity recognition module:

 * Connect to the AnDyExpe HotSpot Network
-* Start Yarp Server (yarp server [--write])
+* Start Yarp Server:

+        yarp server [--write]

 On the Windows machine (AnDyExpe):

-* verify that you are on the same yarp network (should be, if you configured yarp correctly)
+* verify that you are on the same yarp network (should be, if you configured yarp correctly) by typing:

+        yarp detect --write

+* if you have problems, check that you are in the same yarp namespace:

+        yarp namespace
+        yarp where

 ## Select your input: pre-recorded Xsens sequence or online stream from Xsens